-- Small Business Administration (SBA) lending: Our SBA platform originates loans under Sections 7(a) and 504 of the SBA program.
+- Small Business Administration ("SBA") lending: Our SBA platform originates loans under Sections 7(a) and 504 of the SBA program.
 The 7(a) loan program, SBA's most common loan program, includes financial help for small businesses with special requirements while the 504 loan program provides long-term, fixed rate financing of up to \$5.0 million for major fixed assets that promote business growth and job creation.
 Since its formation in 2018, the platform serves as an opportunity to generate commercial and industrial loans, or C&I loans, and to diversify our revenue stream through originating and selling SBA 7(a) loans.
-As of December 31, 2021, the Bank is a Preferred Lending Partner with the SBA which allows us to offer the full range of SBA loan products and to exercise lending authority at the local Bank level, allowing us to make timely credit decisions for prospective clients. - Yacht lending: In 2021, two portfolios of yacht loans were purchased as part of our strategic initiative to launch a new business vertical and diversify our portfolio. - Homeowner Association (HOA) services: We provide banking services to HOAs and property managers, including deposit collection, lockbox services, payment services, and lending products.
+As of December 31, 2022, the Bank is a Preferred Lending Partner with the SBA which allows us to offer the full range of SBA loan products and to exercise lending authority at the local bank level, allowing us to make timely credit decisions for prospective clients. - Yacht lending: Our yacht lending vertical provides yacht financing for larger vessels, transactions range from \$750 thousand to \$7.5 million.
+We target high net-worth clients, in one of the most active yacht markets in the country.
+In 2021, two portfolios of yacht loans were purchased as part of our strategic initiative to launch this new business vertical and diversify our portfolio.
+Homeowner Association ("HOA") services: We provide banking services to HOAs and property managers, - Homeowner Association ("HOA") services: We provide banking services to HOAs and property managers, including deposit collection, lockbox services, payment services, and lending products.
 Launched in 2016, we offer our HOA customers a unique combination of market knowledge of a local bank, and a highly personalized "white glove" approach to customer service. - Jurist Advantage and Private Client Group services: Our Jurist Advantage and Private Client Group vertical provides customized banking solutions for law firms as well as their partners, associates, staff, and high net worth clients.
 We also leverage our relationships with our law firm clients to generate personal deposit accounts. - Global Banking services: Our Global Banking vertical provides correspondent banking services for banks headquartered in certain Latin America and the Caribbean countries.
 We also cross-sell our correspondent banking relationships to generate international personal banking clients for our Bank.
-Our compliance team is experienced in issues related to foreign banking, and we have consistent open communication with our foreign bank clients to ensure proper compliance controls are maintained at such institutions.
+Our compliance team is experienced in issues related to foreign banking, and we have frequent and regular open communication with our foreign bank clients to ensure proper compliance controls are maintained at such institutions.